wwfish/tflite-model-maker-workaround/README.md

 ## Getting Started

-1. [Edit/Build a train.py](train.py) config file to suit your dataset and your training specifications download it to use in your Colab workbook.
+1. [Edit/Build a train.py](train.py) config file to suit your dataset and your training specifications - download it to use in your own Colab workbook.
-2. [Run the colab workbook](Tflite_Model_Maker_Python_3_9.ipynb) to install tflite-model-maker and run the training file (remember to upload your own train.py file to Colab).
+2. [Run the Colab workbook](Tflite_Model_Maker_Python_3_9.ipynb) to install tflite-model-maker and run the training file (remember to upload your own train.py file to Colab).

 ## On Going

-Tensorflow team has pointed out that they are making updates to tflite-model-maker to work with Python 3.10 before they shift over to using Mediapipe as the go to training environment for tflite models.
+Tensorflow team has pointed out that [they are making updates to tflite-model-maker to work with Python 3.10](https://discuss.tensorflow.org/t/future-of-tflite-model-maker-and-mediapipe-model-maker/17375/7?u=wwfisher) before they shift over to using Mediapipe as the go to training environment for tflite models.